falcolf/Employee_Attrition/README.md

-# Employee_Attrition
+# Summer Analytics 2020 Capstone Project
-Summer Analytics 2020 Capstone Project
+#### Predicting Employee Attrition in the Dawn of Recession